From Yorkshire With Love

 Richmond in North Yorkshire

 I don’t know why I have this sudden sense of sentiment.
-I didn’t always wax lyrical about it, but every love affair has it’s ups and downs, right?
+I didn’t always wax lyrical about the town I grew up in, but every love affair has it’s ups and downs, right?!

-The thing is, with a place like Richmond, you have to outgrow it to be able return and see it for it’s true beauty.
-Otherwise, like with any small towns across the world, there’s a risk you’ll will be stuck with the small town mentality and I think that’s the part I struggled with as a teenager.
-After all, it’s a small town and it can get claustrophobic.
+The thing is, with a place like Richmond, you have to outgrow it to be able return and see it’s true beauty.
+Otherwise, there’s a risk you’ll will be stuck with the small town mentality and I think that’s the part I struggled with as a teenager.
+After all, as a small town where people know everyone and everything, it can get claustrophobic.
 It can get too crowded and uncomfortable.

-I was constantly looking forward to the day I could escape and grow as an individual instead of feeling stuck.
+I constantly looked forward to the day I could escape and grow as an individual instead of feeling stuck.
 Stuck in the same place, stuck in the same social circle, seeing the same faces, doing the same thing, living the same routine and forever being defined by the trivial mistakes you had made as a teen.
-I’m aware that I’m too demanding of a person to stick around for too long, but I sure miss it when I’m not there.
+I’m too demanding of a person to stick around for too long, but I sure miss it when I’m not there.

-The older I get, the more I appreciate it.
-I’m lucky that I was able to spend a large part of my life (and more importantly, my childhood) here, I have fond memories but mainly, because let’s face it, there are worse places to grow up as a child.
+The truth is, the older I get, the more I appreciate it.
+I’m lucky that I was able to spend a large part of my life (and more importantly, my childhood) in Richmond.
+Let’s face it, there are worse places to grow up as a child.

-While Richmond isn’t the “coolest” (95% of it’s population is almost as ancient as the town itself* – *That’s not an official statistic, by the way…), it’s also not, as you can imagine, the most diverse or the most open-minded place in the world, but it is extremely charming and and incredibly welcoming.
-As a tourist town that relies heavily on out-of-towners, you would expect it to be been conditioned so.
+While 95% of Richmond’s population is almost as ancient as the town itself* – (*Not an official statistic, by the way), it is also, as you can imagine, not the most diverse place in the world, but it is extremely charming and and incredibly welcoming.